Atlanta Fulton County Lawrenceville Decatur Marietta Prices Contact Us

 Hello Atlanta Wildlife, sorry to email you , we do not know each other but came across your website and I would like to ask you a question given your expertise.
 I rescued a possum (since she was a baby) and now she is domesticated.
 I am planning to let her be wild again and release her.
 I have two questions: 1)While I let her be wild, can I get any disease I should know of?
 I am planning on leaving her on my yard and let her catch things there until i know is ready to be released.
 Right now she is in our house and is used to eat our cat food so if I drop her off, she will die I think.
 2)Do you know of a good area to drop off possums?
 How can I know of a good area on my state?
 I appreciate your help, thank you

-What do you do with the possums after catching them? just a few minutes ago i stopped my dog from killing a possum in my backyard it was the first time id ever seen it. i do not know if it resides any where on the property but it hasn't been a problem really if it has. i just want to know what happens to them when you catch them i don't want to make of fuss of nothing and have it killed for no reason.
+What do you do with the possums after catching them? just a few minutes ago i stopped my dog from killing a possum in my backyard it was the first time id ever seen it. i do not know if it resides any where on the property but it hasn't been a problem really if it has. i just want to know what happens to them when you catch them i don't want to make of fuss of nothing and have it killed for no reason by an Atlanta possum control company.
 I like animals though concerned for mine, a large dog capable of taking care of herself.
 I'm more worried about the possum then anything else in this situation...poor thing. and i read about them a bit before i found your page and i understand it can hurt my dog but my dog can KILL it and i don't want that I'm scared to let the dog back outside, for the possums safety. it looked about a foot long...i don't know if its full grown or if its male or female, or if it has babies so you can understand my concern. oh please write back as soon as possible...my dog does have to pee. lol thank you eli :)